 The solar charger controls the streetlight:

-- · Via the load output terminals. - Via the TX port together with a VE.Direct TX digital output cable.
-Also see the TX port settings [27] chapter for more details.
+- · Via the TX port together with a VE.Direct TX digital output cable.
+Also see the TX port settings [31] chapter for more details. - · Via the programmable relay.
+Also see the Programmable relay settings [26] chapter for details.